 By Michael Garrison

-I hope you like this new offering.
-As always, I welcome any helpful comments, so please feel free to write if you feel so inclined.
+As before, I enjoy hearing your comments; so please feel free to write if you feel so inclined.

 This story is a work of fiction.
 Any resemblance to actual events, locales or persons, living or dead, is entirely coincidental.
 This story also deals with love and consensual sexual activities between men.
 If you are not of legal age, reside in an area where viewing such material is illegal, or are offended by such themes, do not read further and leave this site now.